-A. Location

-- 1. A parklet must not occupy or interfere with any fire lane, operational driveway, or bus zone. - 2.
+- A. Location - 1.
+A parklet must not occupy or interfere with any fire lane, operational driveway, or bus zone. - 2.
 A parklet must be at least twenty (20) feet away from a crosswalk or intersection. - 3.
 A parklet, including all furnishings and enclosures, must leave a minimum five (5) foot wide pedestrian walkway.

 - 4. A parklet may be located only on streets with speed limits of not more than 30 miles per hour. - 5.
 If located on streets with speed limits at or below 25 miles per hour, a minimum two (2) foot setback from adjacent vehicle or bicycle lanes is required. - 6.
-If located on streets with speed limits between 26-30 mph, a minimum three (3) foot setback from adjacent vehicle or bicycle lanes is required. - 7.
+If located on streets with speed limits between 26- 30 mph, a minimum three (3) foot setback from adjacent vehicle or bicycle lanes is required. - 7.
 A parklet must be located at least fifty (50) feet from a residential zoning district or single-family residential use, as measured from the edge of the parklet to the nearest residential property line. - 8.
 An adjoining business may construct only one (1) parklet. - 9.
 An adjoining business may not use more than two (2) on-street parking spaces or the equivalent length thereof for a parklet. - 10.
 No more than five (5) parking spaces per city block may be converted into a parklet. - 11.
 A parklet may be constructed only on streets where a minimum twenty (20) foot width for two-way traffic is maintained. - 12.
 A parklet must be located at least four (4) feet from any adjacent parking space. - 13.
 If the parklet is located adjacent to a parking space, a wheel stop must be installed by the adjoining business. - 14.
-Parklets that protrude into the sidewalk must maintain a minimum five (5) feet pedestrian clearance. - 15.
-If an adjoining business cannot locate its parklet in front of its business due to any of the location restrictions indicated in Section 106-310(A), then an adjoining business may locate its parklet in a parking space in front of a business directly adjacent to the adjoining business, with written permission from that business/property owner.
-Such permission would need to be provided with the initial application and with each renewal.
+Parklets that protrude into the sidewalk must maintain a minimum five (5) feet pedestrian clearance. - B. Design - 1.
+A parklet, including furnishings and enclosures, must not block the view of vehicle, bicycle, or pedestrian traffic, or block the view of traffic control devices such as traffic signs, traffic signals, and other traffic warning devices. - 2.
+A parklet, including furnishings and enclosures, must not obstruct motorists' visibility of traffic signals from two hundred (200) feet away. - C. Enclosure - 1.
+A parklet must include an enclosure that separates the parklet from vehicular traffic and any adjacent on-street parking spaces.
+The parklet location requirements in this article also apply to parklet enclosures. - 2.
+Enclosures must have a minimum height of thirty-six (36) inches and a maximum height of forty-two (42) inches.